KorAP/Koral/README.md

 Nils Diewald, Michael Hanl and Eliza Margaretha at the [Leibniz Institute for the German Language (IDS)](https://www.ids-mannheim.de/), member of the [Leibniz Association](https://www.leibniz-gemeinschaft.de).

+The CQP implementation was authored by Elena Irimia.

 The ANTLR grammars for parsing ANNIS QL and COSMAS II QL were developed by Thomas Krause (HU Berlin) and Franck Bodmer (IDS Mannheim), respectively.